jeffschulthies/news-article-scrapper/README.md

 # News-Article-Scrapper
 Works for LA Times and Washington Post.

-Steps
-1. Enter a homepage
+Enter a homepage
 E.g. http://www.washingtonpost.com/regional/

-2. Type 'WashingtonPost' or 'LATimes'"
+Type 'WashingtonPost' or 'LATimes'"

 Files are located in /tmp/articles/
 Files are formatted YYYYMMDD-Article Title.txt